-The Orange Seal tubeless sealant comes in a small, 4 oz (118 mL) size that could be perfect for longer rides on rough terrain where a puncture could be possible.
+The Orange Seal comes in a small, 4 oz (118 ml) size that could be perfect for longer rides on rough terrain where a puncture could be possible.
 The little size of that sealant is worth its minimal weight if you need to fix a leak in a pinch.

 When it comes to bike tire sealants, this is probably the biggie.

 How well can it seal?
 And how big of a puncture can it seal?